 In determining the level and composition of compensation for our executive officers, the Compensation Committee considers various corporate performance measures, both in absolute terms and in relation to similar companies, and individual performance measures.
 The Compensation Committee establishes specific quantitative measurements and targets based upon our company's FFO and new investments to determine the annual bonus awards for our senior executives as described under "Annual Cash Bonus Incentive Plan" below.
-The Compensation Committee also may evaluate the following factors in establishing executive compensation: (a) comparative compensation surveys and other material concerning compensation levels and stock grants at similar companies; (b) our historical compensation levels and stock awards; (c) overall competitive environment for executives and the level of compensation necessary to attract and retain executive talent; (d) financial performance of other real estate investment trusts relative to market condition; and (e) from time to time, the Compensation Committee may seek the advice of an independent compensation consultant in assessing its overall compensation philosophy.
+The Compensation Committee also may evaluate the following factors in establishing executive compensation: (a) comparative compensation levels and stock grants at similar companies; (b) our historical compensation levels and stock awards; (c) overall competitive environment for executives and the level of compensation necessary to attract and retain executive talent; (d) financial performance of other real estate investment trusts relative to market condition; and (e) from time to time, the Compensation Committee may seek the advice of an independent compensation consultant in assessing its overall compensation philosophy.
 The Compensation Committee assigns no specific weight to any of the factors described above in establishing executive compensation.
-In determining the appropriate levels of compensation to be paid to our executive officers, the Compensation Committee does not generally factor in amounts realized from prior compensation.